Code of Conduct

 The Man In The Moon will not tolerate peer abuse, bullying, discrimination, violence, aggression, abusive behaviour and language from paid and volunteer crew members.
 In the event of inappropriate behaviour the Complaints Procedure and Disciplinary and Grievance Procedure will be followed.

-Examples of Gross Misconduct are as follows: theft of property and misuse of funds, malicious damage to property, fraud and dishonesty, incapacity due to being under the influence of alcohol or non-prescribed drugs, supplying non-prescribed drugs, physical assault and fighting, gross negligence, absence without cause, sexual assault, harassment or misconduct, serious breach of safe working practices, misuse of IT equipment, abusive behaviour including sexist, racist and other oppressive behaviour.
+Examples of Gross Misconduct are as follows: theft of property and misuse of funds, malicious damage to property, fraud and dishonesty, incapacity due to being under the influence of alcohol or non-prescribed drugs, supplying non-prescribed drugs, physical assault and fighting, gross negligence, absence without cause, sexual assault, harassment or misconduct, a serious breach of safe working practices, misuse of IT equipment, abusive behaviour including sexist, racist and other oppressive behaviour.
 This list is not exhaustive.

 Review Period: 24 months